Teaching English in South Korea

 The Kyung Hwa Girls’ Private School campus is located in Gwangju Gyeonggi, a southeastern suburb of Seoul.
 The residential school comprises a high school, a middle school, and an English business high school.
 The campus is on a hillside overlooking the city and well-appointed with classrooms, dormitories, dining facilities, gardens, tennis courts, a swimming pool, and gymnasium.

-Six (6) hours of undergraduate or graduate level credit are granted by the University of Kansas upon successful completion of the program.
+Students will earn six (6) hours of undergraduate or graduate level credit from the University of Kansas upon successful completion of the program.

 Undergraduate students will enroll in the following courses: